Constantiner/zohar/README.md

 ### Pros and Cons

-#### `miko`
+#### `zohar`

 **Pros**:

 - **Strong Type Safety**: Prevents runtime errors by enforcing event types and data structures at compile time.
 - **Cleaner Code**: Type-safe events lead to more maintainable and readable code, as the expected structure is always clear.
 - **IDE Support**: Full TypeScript support with autocompletion and type inference.
-- **No Instance Required**: Unlike traditional event emitters that require an instance, `miko` directly provides the `subscribe` and `emit` functions, making them ready to use without needing to create or manage an emitter object.
+- **No Instance Required**: Unlike traditional event emitters that require an instance, `zohar` directly provides the `subscribe` and `emit` functions, making them ready to use without needing to create or manage an emitter object.
-- **Better Separation of Concerns**: Since `miko` provides just functions, it's easier to split emitter and consumer functionalities across different modules or components.
+- **Better Separation of Concerns**: Since `zohar` provides just functions, it's easier to split emitter and consumer functionalities across different modules or components.
 This makes the code more modular and aligns well with the principles of separation of concerns.
 - **Easier Unsubscription**: The `unsubscribe` function returned by `subscribe` makes it straightforward to remove listeners, even if they are defined inline, reducing the risk of accidentally leaving listeners active.

 **Cons**: